 Singer/guitarist Darren “Wiz” Brown must have sat around between meals, thinking up rousing choruses.
 For six studio albums and a dozen non-LP singles and EPs by the Mega City Four, he didn’t run short of them.
-Though the young quartet from Farnborough, a nowhere English farm town, was too smart to accept any “punk” tag thrown at them, the band’s earliest works are high-octane blasts of melodic pop, with loud, clean, heavy guitars and a souped-up rhythm section.
+Though the young quartet from Farnborough (an aviation-dependent town west of London that once entertained a plan, called Mega City Four, to incorporate with three neighboring towns and form a new city) was too smart to accept any “punk” tag thrown at them, the band’s earliest works are high-octane blasts of melodic pop, with loud, clean, heavy guitars and a souped-up rhythm section.
 The more recent mature work, though tempered by comparison, is even more immediately convincing and satisfying.

 The usually reliable Iain Burgess’ production on Tranzophobia is way too muddy, and the band’s chunky sound is a little rag-tag sloppy in places, but the hooks are so ringing and the lyrics so first-rate, that, like the early Descendents, the record overcomes such troubles.
 Although none of the eight hot tracks from the band’s first four 7-inch singles is on the album (some bands believe in value for money), Tranzophobia sounds like the MC4’s own Singles Going Steady anyway, with one catchy tune after another.
 Don’t miss “Severe Attack of the Truth” and “Things I Never Said.”